p-sira/ellip/examples/error_report_template.md

 ![Symmetric relative error](https://github.com/p-sira/ellip/blob/main/examples/symmetric_error.svg?raw=true)

 Errors are expressed in units of machine epsilon (ε).
 The test data spans the domain of each function up to **μ** to avoid approaching the function's limit.
 The reference values are computed using [**Wolfram Engine**](https://www.wolfram.com/engine/).
 You can find the scripts in the directory [tests/wolfram/](https://github.com/p-sira/ellip/blob/main/tests/wolfram/).

+This report is generated using `cargo run --example generate_error_report`.
+Meanwhile, to generate the test and benchmark summary as shown in the README, run `cargo bench`, follow by `cargo run --example generate_test_summary`.
 {{ENV}}

 ## Legendre's Complete Elliptic Integrals